If your laptop has a weak built-in WiFi card, a WiFi antenna booster can help it get better reception.

 The 2dBi antenna, while not the largest, is much better compared to a laptop’s built-in antenna.

-If you need a signal from a distance there is units with bigger dBi antennas.
+If you need a signal from a distance, there are units with bigger dBi antennas.

 Larger antennas can be bulkier but do work much better receiving a WiFi signal.

-The EDUP AC600 is a good unit that will give a laptop WiFi a boost has broad compatibility and the newest WiFi protocols.
+It is a good unit that will give a laptop WiFi a boost and has broad compatibility and the newest WiFi protocols.